Christmas in Harlem: Leak and release

-Critical reception
+Reception

 "Christmas in Harlem" received positive reviews from critics.
+Giving the song a three-and-a-half-star rating, Chuck Eddy of Rolling Stone described "Christmas in Harlem" as containing "tinsel-tinted stocking stuffer sounds uncharacteristically tossed-off, as if he's preoccupied with the Xmas shopping spree he says he's planning."
+He additionally praised Taylor's vocals, saying that she gives a warm contrast to the track's wintry atmosphere and a "comfy melody" from the Brothers Johnson's "Strawberry Letter 23".
+Eddy also described Cyhi the Prince's verse as promising "presents for non-Christian kiddies".

+Rose Lilah of HotNewHipHop wrote that "Christmas in Harlem" serves as a "worthy addition a respectable catalogue that has seen a lot of growth" since West's debut.
+Teen Vogue gave a positive reception to the track, writing that it's a "fun and somewhat bluesy track" based on West's "wry, clever takes on quintessential Christmas antics."
+Commercially, "Christmas in Harlem" debuted and peaked at number three on the Bubbling Under R&B/Hip-Hop Singles, number eight on the Holiday Digital Song Sales, and number thirteen on the US Bubbling Under Hot 100 Singles charts respectively on the week of January 8, 2011.

-Giving the song a three-and-a-half star rating, Chuck Eddy of Rolling Stone stated: "Kanye's tinsel-tinted stocking stuffer sounds uncharacteristically tossed-off, as if he's preoccupied with the Xmas shopping spree he says he's planning.
-But actual Harlem R&B hopeful Teyana Taylor offers warmth from the wind chill, eventually slipping into the comfy melody from the Brothers Johnson's 'Strawberry Letter 23.'
-And gruff-rapping Atlanta Santa CyHi Da Prynce promises presents for non-Christian kiddies, too — hauled in a Porsche-speed sleigh."
-The magazine later included the song in its list of "The Greatest Rock & Roll Christmas Songs", describing it favorably as a follow-up to "Christmas in Hollis", a similarly themed Christmas song by hip-hop group Run-D.M.C.
-In his description of the track, Andy Greene of Rolling Stone wrote: "It's only been out for a year, but Kanye West's follow-up to Run-D.M.C.'s 'Christmas in Hollis' is already a classic.
-With help from Teyana Taylor, Cam'Ron, Jim Jones and Pusha T, West paints a vivid and cheerful portrait of the season."
-Becky Bain of Idolator wrote of the track: "Soulful, sweet and sprightly, it's one of the most joyful tracks we’ve heard from Kanye in a [sic].
-Maybe even ever?"
+Rolling Stone later included the song in its list of "The Greatest Rock & Roll Christmas Songs", describing it favorably as a follow-up to "Christmas in Hollis", a similarly themed Christmas song by hip-hop group Run-DMC.
+In his description of the track, Andy Greene wrote that while it had been over a year since its release, he considered it a classic follow-up to "Christmas in Hollis".
+Crediting contributions from Teyana Taylor, Cam'ron, Jim Jones, and Pusha T, Greene considered West's vision of the song to paint "a vivid and cheerful portrait of the season."
+In 2019, Complex writer Shawn Setaro ranked "Christmas in Harlem" as the eleventh-best GOOD Friday song, considering it to be a "true holiday treasure".